-As of June 30, 2022, our principal sources of liquidity were cash, cash equivalents, and marketable securities totaling \$1,957.5 million.
-Our cash, cash equivalents, and marketable securities consist of bank deposits, U.S. treasury securities, money market funds, corporate notes and bonds, U.S. agency obligations, and commercial paper.
+As of March 31, 2022, our principal sources of liquidity were cash, cash equivalents, and marketable securities totaling \$1,990.6 million.
+Our cash and cash equivalents primarily consist of bank deposits, U.S. treasury securities, money market funds, and commercial paper.
+Our marketable securities consist of corporate notes and bonds, commercial paper, U.S. agency obligations, and U.S. treasury securities.
 We believe that existing cash, cash equivalents, marketable securities, and cash flow from operations will be sufficient to fund our short-term and long-term operating and capital needs, including our purchase obligations primarily related to our non-cancelable agreements for third-party cloud infrastructure, and operating lease commitments, net of sublease receipts, primarily related to our office space.

 We have generated significant operating losses and negative cash flows from operations.
-As of June 30, 2022, we had an accumulated deficit of \$979.5 million.
+As of March 31, 2022, we had an accumulated deficit of \$861.8 million.
 We expect to continue to incur operating losses and negative cash flows from operations in the future and may require additional capital resources to execute strategic initiatives to grow our business.
 Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing and international operations, and the continuing market acceptance of our subscriptions and services.
 We may be required to seek additional equity or debt financing.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, results of operations, and financial condition would be adversely affected.